 Currently, we recognize there is still a need for some clients to attain wellness care for their pets.
 We truly believe wellness is as a vital part of your pets health and well being, as are urgent and emergency care services.
 Lapses in coverage could put pets and the people that love them at risk for potential zoonotic diseases such as Rabies and Leptospirosis.
 In many areas, veterinary hospitals have been asked to reduce wellness and elective procedures.
 In some locations this is a wise move to limit the spread of the COVID-19, where case numbers have become significant.
-At this time, we do not plan to suspend these services until the local situation changes.
-Effective 4/2/2020 we are limiting Wellness appointments to puppy and kitten series, 1 year old wellness, and those that were due in March or April.
-All other Wellness will be scheduled after April 27th.
 As your only locally owned veterinary practice in Smyrna, we can make these calls based on our local environment and not national concerns; allowing us to adapt and change quickly to the situation as the decisions are made here locally.
 As wellness visits also do not consume PPE (personal protective equipment), of which we have been asked to conserve for our human health care providers, continuing these services will place no additional strain on those supplies.
 We are taking other measures to conserve supplies that will not affect the level of care we provide on a daily basis.

 Veterinary practices have also been asked to conserve PPE by limiting surgical procedures.
 At this time, we have reusable PPE and surgical equipment that we utilize.
 Even then, the majority of the surgical supplies we utilize are labeled for veterinary use only.
 We historically keep a fair supply of materials, and we are currently stocked and available to perform surgical procedures that may be needed.
 It is our belief that all surgical procedures we recommend are essential to the pets long-term well being, to include spay, neuter, and dental procedures.
 As our procedures do not cause a significant strain on human medical supplies and PPE, with the current circumstances, we believe we serve our community, clients, and their pets by continuing to offer these needed procedures.